valayDave/arxiv-miner/docs/core_components.md

 ## Storage And Search
 [arxiv_miner/database/elasticsearch.py](https://github.com/valayDave/arxiv-miner/blob/oss-release/arxiv_miner/database/elasticsearch.py) consists of the core methods over **Elasticsearch** to search and aggregate data.
-Search and aggregation can be done using two classes :
+Search and aggregation requires two classes :
-- The `KeywordsTextSearch` or `ArxivElasticTextSearch` is a wrapper over Elasticsearch to search and aggregate data.
+1.  *A wrapper class over Elasticsearch to execute the search and aggregate queries* : `KeywordsTextSearch` or `ArxivElasticTextSearch`
+    - These classes contains methods that help retrieve information from the index containing the mined documents.
     ```python
     from arxiv_miner import KeywordsTextSearch
     ELASTICARGS= dict(